Update: I haven’t updated (nor did I ever really get started on) this list for a while. But I still recommend 100% of the titles below.

 The Marsh Arabs – I inherited this book from Chris from sahelsounds.com.
-Turns out, it is one of the best pieces of travel writing I have read.
+It’s a great piece of travel writing.
 Wilfred Thesiger found peace in the marshes of southern Iraq.
 He doesn’t have much of an agenda, he doesn’t profess the virtues of poverty and he doesn’t embellish his experience.
 Simple narratives from a guy who found comfort in a wild landscape and a warm culture.

 One Day I Will Write About This Place – This lived up to the hype (New York Times opened their review by saying “Harried reader, I’ll save you precious time: skip this review and head directly to the bookstore for Binyavanga Wainaina’s stand-up-and-cheer coming-of-age memoir.”)